Over the last 20+ years, Thom Brooks’s work has contributed the following concepts, definitions and issues:

 Ethical landscape.
 The ethical boundaries around a community linked by shared normative bonds, including cultural, shared historical memories or religious.
 (See Brooks, Political Philosophy, forthcoming).

 Evil nation.
 A nation that desires and attempts to create severe poverty elsewhere at every opportunity.
-(See Brooks, Global Justice, 93).
+(See Brooks, Global Justice, 93; Brooks, Political Philosophy, 199).

-Exactness.
-The idea that equality means the precise same measure; equality as exact equivalency.
-(See Brooks, Political Philosophy, forthcoming).
+Exactness, equality as.
+The probematic idea that equality means the precise same measure; equality as exact equivalency.
+In contrast, to recognise our equality is to acknowledge our differences (See Brooks, Political Philosophy, 78, 81).

 F